plotly/plotly.github.io/_posts/falcon/2016-12-20-schedule-a-query.md

 steps:
  - title: Save your query
    sub-steps:
-    - copy: "You have successfully ran a query and your Plotly 2.0 grid now has data from your database.
-The first step to have your data automatically updated in Plotly 2.0 is to save your grid along with the query.
-Click on *Save* on the left of the Plotly 2.0 user interface."
+    - copy: "You have successfully ran a query and your Chart Studio grid now has data from your database.
+The first step to have your data automatically updated in Chart Studio is to save your grid along with the query.
+Click on *Save* on the left of the Chart Studio user interface."
       img: "![](/static/images/database-connectors/persistent/save.png)"
     - copy: "You can set privacy settings for both your grid and plot upon saving.
 Once that is done, click *save* on the bottom right."
       img: "![](/static/images/database-connectors/persistent/save-save.png)"